microsoft/Mastering-the-Marketplace/saas/labs/lab2-create-landing-page/README.md

 3. Build the solution.
 You should get no build errors.

 There are currently three projects in the solution.
 We will deal with them one at a time over the course of the labs.
+In this lab, we will start with the landing page project.

 ## Exercise: Create Application Registrations